TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 VolumeMacroPad5.ino includes macros for sending large text sections - press [5] and then [6], or [5] and then [M2], and sets the Pico LED to reflect the state of Caps-Lock, and adds control of the LCD backlight to dim the display if not used.

-*It would be nice to store a collection of PC editable macro definitions on the SDCard and then have the Pico read it on power-up.
-Using the SDCard SPI driver is not possible when using the SPI touch driver - please contact me via the issues (enhancement) if you know of any Arduino SDIO (not SPI) SDCard libraries.*

 The list of key names that can be used is in TinyUSB stack's hid.h, as included here.
 Use the configuration descrition as shown below to set up the TFT_eSPI driver.
 Set #define REPEAT_CAL false after the first run (the calibration is stored if the option Flash = 128 MB is set).
 It is possible to have the sampled calibration data hard-coded - see the comments in the sketch for more details.
 Remember to compile with the USB stack set to TinyUSB not PicoSDK.

 *In contrast, this [**Pico mbed RP2040 volume and macro keyboard**](https://www.hackster.io/Murchx/pi-pico-macro-keyboard-d0bd1c) uses the Arduino mbed-based RP2040 board definitions (instead of the earlephilhower version).
 The USB Keyboard supports both normal and consumer keys using only one include **#include <USBKeyboard.h>**.
 The article is [**here as a pdf file**](Pi-Pico-mbed-RP2040-volume-and-macro-keyboard.pdf).
 The code was tested using push-buttons on both Arduino 2.0.0-rc9.2 and 1.8.19 IDE's, and was working (could adjust the volume up or down). [**This discussion**](https://github.com/Bodmer/TFT_eSPI/discussions/1558) notes that the Pico mbed Arduino board does not offer touch support when used with the TFT_eSPI drivers.*